This newly released lightweight backpack is equipped…

 One of the main concerns found testing the pack in regards to comfort is back ventilation.
-Gregory touts their Matrix ventilation system to provide ‘exceptional airflow’, however the results are far less than exciting.
+Gregory touts its Matrix ventilation system to provide "exceptional airflow," however the results are far less than exciting.

 Understanding the need for the back panel to provide structure for comfort, this ultimately is not a deal breaker considering how comfortable the ride is.
 The 58 liter volume spec seems to be true to size.
 When carrying less, the four compression straps (two per side) do an adequate job.

 The side pockets are medium in size, but will hold a 32oz Nalgene bottle.
 The right side pocket has a 45° angle second access point, which is user friendly to get access to water, or a snack.

 When removing the top lid, the front attachment straps can easily be removed.
 Two lower front accessory straps are also easily removable for weight savings.

 Although not problematic, the attachment straps for the top lid don’t have a place to stow.
 Trailspace is waiting to hear back from Gregory about design changes.